libxmp/libxmp/docs/libxmp.rst

     :chn: the channel to mute or unmute.

-    :status: 0 to mute channel, 1 to unmute or -1 to query the current channel status.
+    :status: 0 to mute channel, 1 to unmute, 2 the inverse of the current channel status, or -1 to query the current channel status.

   **Returns:**